ibm-cloud-docs/activity-tracker/get_logdna_web_url.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Getting the logging UI URL
+# Getting the UI URL
 {: #get_logdna_web_url}

 After you provision an instance of the {{site.data.keyword.at_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can view, monitor, and manage events through the {{site.data.keyword.at_full_notm}} web UI.
-You can launch the logging UI from the {{site.data.keyword.cloud_notm}} UI or directly from a browser.
+You can launch the UI from the {{site.data.keyword.cloud_notm}} UI or directly from a browser.
 {:shortdesc}

-To get the logging UI URL, complete the following steps from a terminal:
+To get the UI URL, complete the following steps from a terminal:

 1. [Pre-requisite] Installation of the {{site.data.keyword.cloud_notm}} CLI.
 [Learn more](/docs/cli?topic=cli-getting-started).